lamechbob/calendar_validator/Docs/code_overview.md

 - Contact information for client-specific email alerts is stored in:
   - `Data/Helpers/Active client teams.csv`
+  - This list is pulled dynamically during each run to determine which teams should receive client-specific alerts.

 - Notification recipients for the full-team summary email are defined in:
   - `Data/Helpers/notification_list.csv`